galasa-dev/galasa.dev/src/markdown-pages/docs/ecosystem/ecosystem-installing-k8s.md

 ```
 helm test <release-name>
 ```
-When the `helm test` command ends and displays a success message, the Ecosystem is set up correctly and ready to be used.
+When the `helm test` command ends and displays a success message, the Ecosystem is set up correctly and is ready to be used.

 ## Running Galasa tests